 June 28, 1969 — New York City police raid the Stonewall, a gay bar on Christopher Street in Greenwich Village, the sixth gay bar to be raided in Manhattan in three weeks.
 Gay men and lesbians fight back over four days in what has come to be called the Stonewall Rebellion and was seen as the watershed event that triggered the gay liberation movement.

 June 1977 — The nation saw former Miss America Anita Bryant – the seemingly good-natured woman who tried to sell them orange juice in Tropicana commercials – initiate a hostile "anti-homosexual" media campaign across the country.

-June 14, 1977 — Anita Bryant landed in Chicago to perform at an event for Shriners Children’s Hospital.
-What transpired that day was an important moment for Chicago’s LGBT community — 5,000 individuals showed up at Medinah Temple (now a Bloomingdale's outlet store at Wabash and Ohio) to picket the event.
-The expression of solidarity inspired more and more Chicagoans to rally around the issue of gay rights and the next year’s PRIDE Parade saw a dramatic surge in attendance.
+June 14, 1977 — Anita Bryant landed in Chicago to perform at an event for Shriners Children's Hospital.
+What transpired that day was an important moment for Chicago's LGBTQ community — 5,000 individuals showed up at Medinah Temple (now a Bloomingdale's outlet store at Wabash and Ohio) to picket the event.
+The expression of solidarity inspired more and more Chicagoans to rally around the issue of gay rights, and the following year's PRIDE Parade saw a dramatic surge in attendance.

 |A demonstrator is arrested in front of the Medinah Temple on June 14, 1977, while anti-gay crusader Anita Bryant gives a concert inside.|

 But a spontaneous, unexpected turnout of 5,000-plus people proved the naysayers wrong.
 Protesters chanted "pray for Anita" and sang "The Battle Hymn of the Republic," according to the Tribune's coverage of the event.
 (Attendees of the concert reportedly sang the same tune.)